ChristopherBarrington/scamp/docs/content/usage-guides/quickstart/_index.md

 `guess_scamp_file.py` includes a set of default parameters, which will need to be updated as we include new protocols.
 Example usage is shown below, where we indicate the genome that we want to use for the project, the LIMS ID under which the data was produced and the name of the output YAML file.
 For command line options, use `guess_scamp_file.py --help`.

+For projects using dataset barcodes (10x Flex, Plex or HTO for example) a `barcodes.csv` file is required.
+This is a two-column CSV with "barcode" and "dataset" variables.
+Each row should be a unique barcode:dataset pair - if a dataset is labelled by multiple barcodes in the project, these should be represented on multiple rows.
+The "dataset" should match the name of the dataset in the project's design file (either in the ASF `data` directory or specified by `--design-file`).
+The barcodes and design files are parsed and joined together using the "barcode" as the key.
+Barcode information is not tracked in the LIMS and must be provided by the scientist.

 {{< tabs title="guess_scamp_file.py usage examples" >}}
 {{< tab title="lims id" >}}
 {{< highlight bash >}}